handshake-org/hnsd/README.md

 hnsd exists as a 4-layer architecture:

-1. A Handshake SPV node wich syncs headers and requests name proofs and data from peers over the HSK P2P network.
+1. A Handshake SPV node wich syncs headers and requests name proofs and data from peers over the HNS P2P network.
 2. An authoritative root server which translates the handshake name data to DNS responses.
 These responses appear as if they came from a root zone.
 3. A recursive name server pointed at the authoritative server, which serves